retrocolours/portfolio/README.md

-Please note this portfolio is currently under construction :) I am working on a project-gallery (to showcase my completed projects) feature at the moment.
-Feel free to check it out.
+Please note that this Vaporwave style inspired portfolio is currently under construction :) I am working on a project gallery (to showcase my completed projects in a carousel) feature at the moment.
+Feel free to check it out from the main branch!